DEV-SDHNT/Frontend/README.md

 # FrontEnd Designs
 ---
-### This repo consist the frontend designs that I have made using HTML/CSS.
+### This repo consist the frontend designs that I have made using HTML/CSS & JavaScript.
 ---

 ![Alt text](Home.jpg)